Reflections on the design, applications and implementations of the normative specification language eFLINT: Implementations

-As recalled in \Cref{sec:applications}, the first efforts to design and implement eFLINT were primarily aimed at making FLINT executable.
-The Haskell implementation of eFLINT~\cite{eflint_haskell} thus served as a tool to experiment with the semantics of the language and to rapidly prototype with alternative definitions.
+The Haskell implementation of eFLINT~\cite{eflint_haskell} serves as a tool to experiment with the semantics of the language and to prototype with alternatives.
 The decision was made to implement eFLINT as a definitional interpreter, thus simultaneously defining and implementing the language.
-The main requirements for the implementation were the simplicity to make adjustments and the readability of the code.
-To meet these requirements, the evaluation functions central to the interpreter are implemented via a principled usage of well-established Haskell monads: the Reader monad for dealing with bindings and scope, the State monad for state transitions, and the Writer monad for output and exceptions.
-The resulting definitions are therefore somewhat comparable to a big-step style structural operational semantics and, for the well-acquainted, concisely convey a lot of information about the implemented semantics.
+The main requirements for the implementation were code readability and that adjustments should be simple to make.
+The evaluation functions central to the interpreter are implemented via a principled usage of well-established Haskell monads: the Reader monad for dealing with bindings and scope, the State monad for state transitions, and the Writer monad for output and exceptions.
+The resulting definitions are comparable to a big-step style structural operational semantics and, for the well-acquainted, concisely convey a lot of information about the implemented semantics.
 The grammar combinators of~\cite{binsbergen2018a,binsbergen2020} are used to define the concrete syntax of the language.
 The result is a syntax definition that resembles abstract syntax quite closely whilst defining a (GLL) parser directly.
 These and other implementation choices promoted the requirements, generally doing so at the cost of performance.
 For these initial purposes, the interpreter was sufficiently self-documenting.
 However, as the user-base started to grow, other demands were being placed on the (tool) support for the language.
 Firstly, additional forms of documentation were added.
 Jupyter notebooks were developed to give a gentle and high-level introduction of the main language features, curated examples were taken from experiments and use cases, and an ever-growing set of unit tests help testing and documenting expected behaviour of specific language features and corner cases.